 Revere’s Foundry & Copper Mill

 Though best known for his “midnight” ride and his work in silver and gold, several of Revere’s most significant accomplishments came later in his life.
-Eager to begin manufacturing other metal products, Revere built an iron and brass foundry in 1787 on the corner of Lynn and Foster Streets in Boston’s North End.
+Eager to begin manufacturing other metal products, Revere built a foundry in 1787 on the corner of Lynn and Foster Streets in Boston’s North End.
 Revere supported the venture with income from his silversmith shop and financial assistance from his Hichborn cousins.

 After several years of producing iron products – firebacks and window weights – he began casting bells and cannons, and making bolts and spikes for the shipbuilding industry.
 Revere taught himself the “secret” of working copper and making it malleable.
 By 1800, he boasted that “I have made the most improvements in that Branch of Metallurgy of any man in this State, if not in the United States” (Paul Revere to Harrison Gray Otis, March 1800).